How Much Tax Do You Pay On A Buy to Let? | RWinvest Skip to content

 In Wales, on the other hand, Land Transaction Tax rates are slightly different.

-Following the Autumn Budget, stamp duty tax on second properties is increasing by 2%.
-Invest in November and let us cover the cost of the new 2% surcharge.
+Invest this month and let us cover the cost of the new 2% stamp duty tax surcharge on second properties.
 Don’t miss out!
-Register your interest now to unlock huge buy-to-let savings.
+Register your interest today and unlock huge savings.

 Miniature wooden houses with upward red arrow representing growing property prices and demand in rental market